LegoTypes/ha-synthetic-sensors/README.md

 - **Advanced dependency resolution** with automatic entity discovery
 - **Storage-based configuration** with runtime modification capabilities
 - **Variable support** for reusable calculations and shared configuration
-- **Dynamic entity aggregation** using regex, tags, areas, and device class patterns
+- **Dynamic entity aggregation** using regex, label, areas, and device class patterns
 - **Comprehensive caching** with AST compilation for optimal performance
 - **Integration with Home Assistant** device and entity registries